 The Westgate Towers

 After my visit to St Augustine’s Abbey, I walked back into the town centre, through the underground subways adorned with mosaics of old Canterbury, until I reached the bottom of the high street.
 Here stands the famous Westgate Towers, the historic medieval gatehouse.
 Built in the 14th century, this Grade 1 listed building is England’s biggest city gate that still stands.
-Journey through the gatehouse’s history at the museum and learn the use of the gunloops and artefacts dating back hundreds of years including the Civil War soldier armour.
+Journey through the gatehouse’s history at the museum and learn the use of the gunloops.
+See artefacts dating back hundreds of years including the Civil War soldier armour.

 Once I’d explored the museum that most Canterburians don’t even know exists, I walked across to the Westgate Gardens.
 Blanketed with flowers and blooming willow trees that descend into the trickling water of the River Stour, it’s known as Canterbury’s most beautiful area of grassland.
 It’s also the perfect place for a picnic in the summer or an idyllic winter’s walk.